 Mosquito spraying set for tonight in 4 Warren County towns

-WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Franklin Township, Pohatcong Township, Washington Borough, and Washington Township.
+WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Allamuchy Township, Independence Township, Hardwick Township, and Frelinghuysen Township.

 The following areas are scheduled to be treated:

-So far this year, positive mosquito samples for the West Nile Virus have been found in Alpha Borough (1), and Franklin Township (1), according to the commission.
+So far this year, there have been no positive mosquito samples for the West Nile Virus found in Warren County, according to the commission.

 The commission works conscientiously to prevent populations of biting adult mosquitoes by focusing control during larval stages so that the mosquitoes will not make it to the adult stage.
 Occasionally however, the need arises in which use of an additional method of control targeting the adult biting mosquitoes, called adulticiding, is used.
 When adult mosquitoes are present, no other type of control method performed by the Commission will work.
 Residents can limit exposure to biting adult mosquitoes through the use of repellents or by avoiding the outdoors completely.

 Adulticiding targets adult mosquitoes as they are flying in a specific area.
 Prior to adulticiding taking place, a number of factors are considered related to the number and types(s) of mosquitoes present.
 These factors include but may not be limited to:

 - Number of complaint calls generated by the public (which are verified to be caused by adult mosquitoes), and/or